jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part4.md

   </tr>
 </table>

-To join Campgrounds_Agency_Information to Campgrounds, configure the parameters for join features so that Campground_Agency_Information is joined to Campgrounds using a one-to-one table join.
-In this case, the key field for the table join is the name of each site in Campgrounds. **Zoom out on the map viewer or uncheck the current map extent option at the bottom of the tool pane.**
+To join Campgrounds Agency Information to Campgrounds, configure the parameters for join features so that Campground Agency Information is joined to Campgrounds using a one-to-one table join.
+In this case, the key field for the table join is the name of each site in Campgrounds.

+**Remember to zoom out on the map viewer or uncheck the current map extent option at the bottom of the tool pane.**

 <p align="center">
   <img src="https://github.com/jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/blob/774f02f5e1f623ab221ae4089066e81362dfb5db/Sections/Images/Figure%2035.jpg">
 </p>

-### Step 3: Join Campgrounds_Agency_Information to Campgrounds
+### Step 3: Join Campgrounds Agency Information to Campgrounds

-After configuring the parameters for the join layers tool, click the run analysis button to join Camground_Agency_Information to Campgrounds.
+After configuring the parameters for the join layers tool, click the run analysis button to join Camground Agency Information to Campgrounds.

 ### Step 4: Examine the Output Feature Class